Russell-Shean/Taiwan_COVID-19/README.md

  - Includes the latest version of my script for cleaning Covid and population data
  - Automatically imports covid data from Taiwan CDC JSON
  - Calculates daily incidence stratified by various combinations of age,sex,and district.
- -  (Someone could probably make this into daily cumulative prevalence fairly easily)
+ - 06-04-2021 update: Calculates a running sum of daily cumulative cases per population stratified by district

 Maps and gifs script
 - Makes animated maps of daily incidence by district
+- 06-04-2021 update: makes animated map of daily cumulative cases per population by district
 - Makes a shiny that allows users to select date and view incidence by district for that day
  - Shiny: I need help.
-I can make them, but I can't figure out how to upload them...
+I can make them, but I can't figure out how to get them online...

 ## Workflow